lizardroom/index/README.md

-# Lizardroom Index
+# LizardRoom Index
-This repo will serve as the index for the lizard room github page.
+This repo will serve as the index for the LizardRoom GitHub page.

 ## Getting Started in the Lab
 The resources for getting started in the GenevaLab.